 If you own a copy, please let me know.

-My examination of the above copies shows that the Simrock edition of WTC II can be classified into one of the following eight groups:
+My examination of the above copies shows that the Simrock edition of WTC II can be classified into one of the following groups:

 This grouping follows my current theory of the chronological order in which the edition was produced and sold.
 But I still do not have sufficient information to be able to explain why Simrock issued the WTC II volume in so many different shapes.
 I am therefore looking forward to hearing from you about your copy.
 Thank you!